TanStack/router/docs/api/api.md

 const match = myRoute.useMatch({ strict: true })
 ```

-# Route.useLoader
+# Route.useLoaderData

-The `useLoader` method returns the loader for the given route.
+The `useLoaderData` method returns the loader for the given route.

 ### Options